Adjust your colors properly with monitor calibrators.

 Pick them according to your needs.
 In most cases, you can leave the default settings for the color temperature (D65, 6500K) and the tone curve.

 After that, you don’t have to do anything else.
-You don’t need to install that profile in Adobe Photoshop as the workspace profile or apply it to photos – the program automatically refers to the monitor’s system profile and doesn’t require additional adjustments.
+You don’t need to install that profile in Adobe Photoshop (especially if you use an Adobe RGB monitor) as the workspace profile or apply it to photos – the program automatically refers to the monitor’s system profile and doesn’t require additional adjustments.

 The photos simply need to have one of the standard color profiles like sRGB and Adobe RGB.